The entropy and reversibility of cellular automata on Cayley tree: Abstract

 \section{Abstract}

-In this paper, we study cellular automata on Cayley tree of order 2 over the field $\mathbb Z_p$ (the set of prime numbers modulo $p$).
+In this paper, we study linear cellular automata (CAs) on Cayley tree of order 2 over the field $\mathbb F_p$ (the set of prime numbers modulo $p$).
 We construct the rule matrix corresponding to finite cellular automata on Cayley tree.
-Further, we analyze the reversibility problem of this cellular automata for some given values of $a,b,c,d\in \mathbb{Z}_{p}\setminus \{0\}$ and the levels $n$ of Cayley tree.
+Further, we analyze the reversibility problem of this cellular automata for some given values of $a,b,c,d\in \mathbb{F}_{p}\setminus \{0\}$ and the levels $n$ of Cayley tree.
 We compute the measure-theoretical entropy of the cellular automata which we define on Cayley tree.
+We show that for CAs on Cayley tree the measure entropy with respect to uniform Bernoulli measure is infinity.